dyna-mis/dynaMIS/README.md

 # Installation
-Compile the source with Debug/Makefile.
+Compile the source with the Debug/Makefile file.
 # Usage
 ./dynaMIS  <instance> [options]